Sdcrouse/beach-journal-client/README.md

 ## Usage

-The Beach Journal app serves two main purposes: Saving information about your favorite beaches and keeping a journal of your beach trips.
+The Beach Journal app is a single-page application that serves two main purposes: Saving information about your favorite beaches and keeping a journal of your beach trips.

 Once the app loads, you can do any of the following: